ViktoriaKhlibova/ImStockerPub/ims-studio/tutorial/en.md

 ![](media/en_image27.png)

-The same button contains the “Template Management” tools, that allow you to export created templates to an external **.csv** file or import templates from the same kind of file.
+The same button contains the “**Template Management**” tools, that allow you to export created templates to an external **.csv** file or import templates from the same kind of file.

 ![](media/en_image43.png)